 Stewardship Saturday at Grape Island

-Join park biologists and volunteer stewards for Stewardship Saturday.
+Come join park biologists and volunteer stewards for National Public Lands Day!
 Help us control non-native invasive plants and enhance native ecosystems and natural processes in the park.
 We will explore the local flora and fauna and discuss the ecology, natural history, and cultural significance of landscapes in the park as we work to understand and improve habitat for the native birds, bugs, trees, and flowers of the Boston Harbor Islands.

 What to wear: Long-sleeved shirts, long pants, socks, and closed-toe shoes.
 Conditions can be unpredictable so please monitor the weather in the days leading up the event and dress appropriately.